-Once you have your bachelor's degree, you will need to find a school offering a master's or doctoral degree program in counseling.
-To know more about how you can acquire the mandatory educational qualifications, request information from schools offering counseling programs in Illinois.
+Once you have your bachelor's degree, you should start looking for schools that offer master's or doctoral degree programs in counseling.
+To learn more about how you can acquire the mandatory educational qualifications, request information from schools offering counseling programs in Illinois.

-If you have your masters, you will need to complete 2 years of supervised experience after you have received your degree.
-If you earned your doctoral degree, you will also need to complete 2 years of supervised experience; however, one year can be done during the doctoral program and can be an internship.
-The second year must of supervised experience must be completed after earning your degree.
+If you have your master's, complete 2 years of supervised experience after you have received your degree.
+If you earned your doctoral degree, you still need to complete 2 years of supervised experience; however, one year can be done during the doctoral program and can be an internship.
+The second year of supervised experience must be completed after earning your degree.

 Both degrees require a qualified supervisor and each year of experience should be no more than 1680 hours.
 For more information regarding supervised experience requirements for Illinois counseling licensure you can visit the following Illinois General Assembly webpage.

 Now is a good time to download the Illinois Licensed Clinical Counselor application or Professional Counselors application.
 The applications have instructions for all documentation indicating all Illinois counseling licensure requirements have been met and necessary fees to be attached.

 You can download the necessary application from the following Illinois Department of Financial and Professional Regulations webpage.

 The Illinois Department of Finance and Professional Regulation reviews your application.
 Once your application has been approved, download the application for the National Counseling Examination (NCE) and the National Clinical Mental Health Counseling Examination (NCNMHCE) or the Examination of Clinical Counselor Practice (ECCP).